joshp23/YOURLS-httpBL/README.md

 http:BL is a black list service from [Project Honeypot](https://www.projecthoneypot.org) with an API that is trivial to hook into.
 While other spam management services & plugins, such as [Phishtank](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check outgoing links, content submissions, and re-check old redirects, Project Honeypot's http:BL acts as a gatekeeper, stopping malicious users at the door before they can do any damage.

 This plugin can help filter out spam submissions on a YOURLS public interface _and_ on the API.
-It will redirect any bad IP to an informative and customization friendly block/intercept page written with Bootstrap where any human users will be able to easily set a cookie and access the YOURLS installation.
+It will redirect any bad IP to an informative and customization friendly block/intercept page written with Bootstrap.
+If greylisted, any human users will be able to easily set a cookie and access the YOURLS installation.
 For the API users, it will simply send back an Error 403.

 Here are a few of HTTP:BL's features

-1. All logs and settings are in the admin interface, no hand editing of any files (unless you want to)
+1. All logs and settings are in the admin interface, no hand editing of any files (unless you want to).
+2. Configure threshold levels for blocking and greylisting per threat type (or use defaults for ease of use).
-2. Use a custom intercept page for flagged IP's.
+3. Use either native YOURLS style or a custom intercept page for flagged IP's.
 Edit the template, or redirect to your own URL.
-3. Granular log keeping: log only event types that you want, or none at all.
+4. Granular log keeping: log only event types that you want, or none at all.
-4. Flush the log table and start fresh whenever you want.
+5. Flush the log table and start fresh whenever you want.
-5. Self-managing: this plugin will (optionally) drop its tables when deactivated, and will create its own tables on activation.
+6. Self-managing: this plugin will (optionally) drop its tables when deactivated, and will create its own tables on activation.
-6. Whitelist IP addressess to skip checks; autodetection of and 1-click addition of the current IP.
+7. Whitelist IP addressess to skip checks; autodetection and 1-click addition of the current IP.

 ## REQUIREMENTS